trungle15/ReuseU/sprints/sprint-journals/sprint-2-journal.md

 ### 5.2.
 Epics
 An epic is a series of issues that come together to create an identifiable feature group.
 Completion of an epic may span multiple sprints.

-Divide your planned work into about 3-6 epics.
-For each epic, write in your Sprint Journal:

-* Description -- What will this epic achieve?
-* Dependencies --  What (other epic) needs to be done before this epic can be started?
-* Effort estimate -- How many person-week units do you expect it will take (If 3 team members will work on it for 2 weeks, that's 6 person-weeks.)
-* Subtasks -- In the backlog of your Issue Manager, label tasks so they can easily be identified as part of the given epic.
-Create any relevant tasks that do not exist yet.
-Note that issues do not need to be well formed until they are added to the current sprint backlog.

 #### Epic 1: Documentation
 * **Description**: This epic's main goal is to finalize the bulk of our written work for ReuseU.
 This entails all of the files in our [requirements-guidelines](https://github.com/dicarlosofia/ReuseU/tree/main/requirements-guidelines) folder being close to their final version, as well as our README file.